Iced Tea Basics

 • Put a scant 1/4 cup of loose tea in a heat resistant pitcher.

-• Add 2 cups hot water (check label for correct temperature) and steep using hot-brew instructions.
+• Add enough boiling water (or hot water - check label for correct temperature) and let stand for two minutes.

 So, which to choose?
 It depends on the tea and also how much time you have.
 Cold brew iced tea will taste sweet and will have no astringency or bitterness.
 For some teas, like our house Iced Tea Blend, this is a great method.
 Other teas need a bit of hot steeping to bring more flavor out of the leaf.